 The competent bow person needs to plan ahead and think about what’s going to happen out on the course.
 They need to understand their boat, the equipment and know-how to approach sail changes using the correct techniques.
 On a modern racing boat, bow competency is critical to reducing risks of damage whilst maximising performance.

-Over 3 sessions (one online and two Saturday mornings at Sandringham Yacht Club), participants will join our trainers for a mixture of theory and practical covering:
+Over 2 sessions (one online and one Sunday at Sandringham Yacht Club), participants will join our trainers for a mixture of theory and practical covering:

-- How the role changes to suit the boat type or sailing conditions
+- How the role changes to suit the boat type or the sailing conditions

-- Learning how to predict and how to stay ahead
+- Learning how to predict what happens next and how to stay ahead of the game

-- What does it take to work competently the bow?
+- What it takes to work competently and safely on the bow?

-- On race day, we look at the pre-race preparation, the start, stages throughout the race and thinking and strategies
+- We will look at a typical race day, how we manage the start, the various stages of the race, and the thinking and strategies of the bowman.

-- The art of gybing a spinnaker and dropping and peeling a spinnaker
+- The art of gybing a spinnaker properly

-- Headsail changes, when to change, inline and tacks changes plus packing
+- Headsail changes, when to change, why you change, the choice between inline and tack changes.

-- Furling sails including types and tips and tricks
+- Furling sails - types of furling sails, tips and tricks for more efficient furling

-- Review of various boats in the marina and their setup and systems.
+- Review various boats in the marina, their setups, and systems, what works and why?

 After each session, we would encourage participants to join a boat so they can put these learnings into practice.

 Pre-requisites – Rudimentary understanding of what it means to work on the bow and some basic experience of inshore bow work plus knowledge of modern sailing terminology.
-All participants must have attended the introduction session.
+All participants must attend all sessions and complete the theory pre reading.